phantomcyber/splunk-soar-sdk/docs/app_structure/src_app.rst

 The action's type hints are required by the SDK; the type hint for the ``params`` argument, as well as the action's return type (which must be a `pydantic model <https://docs.pydantic.dev/1.10/usage/models/#basic-model-usage>`_ class inheriting from :class:`~soar_sdk.action_results.ActionOutput`), are used to generate the action's datapaths in the manifest.

-Similarly, the action function's docstring is used to generate the action's description in the manifest and the SOAR platform UI.
+Similarly, the action function's docstring is used to generate the action's description in the manifest and the Splunk SOAR platform UI.
 Also, the type hints for the ``soar`` and ``asset`` arguments are used at runtime to dynamically inject the appropriate arguments when the action is executed.

 test connectivity action
 ^^^^^^^^^^^^^^^^^^^^^^^^